How to Transfer Magento 2 From One Site to Another

 Now you might tell, you have source store backup and you can use it to restore it over target store or copy-paste database tables.

-The correct process of performing the task would be to export the necessary data from old Magento and import these data into the new Magento database.
+The correct process of performing the task would be to export the necessary data from old Magento and import this data into the new Magento database.

 So, let’s see how to do this with Store Manager.